Maboroshy/midi-scripter/docs/overview.md

 False
 ```

-The same matching patter can be used as the arguments for
+The matching pattern can be used as arguments for
 `@input_port_subscribe` decorator.
-Only matching messages will go to the calls:
+Only matching messages will go to calls:

 ``` python
 @input_port.subscribe(MidiType.SYSEX)